 We know from many years of helping organizations select technology platforms that it is very important to compare apples to apples—or, at the very least, be aware when you are comparing apples to oranges.
 Otherwise, you are likely to review a group of platforms that vary widely in their ability to meet your requirements, and you may end up more confused and frustrated than when you started.
 (Believe us—we’ve seen it happen many times.)

 With that in mind, we have developed categories of virtual conference platforms.
 We’ll be the first to admit that these are not perfect, but even imperfect categories can help a great deal.
 Additionally, we’ll note the differences among the categories are usually a matter of degrees of emphasis rather than hard and fast distinctions.
 The lines are necessarily blurry when trying to sort through the best virtual conference platforms.

-Classic Conference: Platforms that strive to emulate all core elements of face-to-face conference in a single platform.
+Classic Conference: Virtual conference software that strives to emulate all core elements of face-to-face conference in a single platform.
 These would cover all of the core capabilities we’ve listed.

 LMS-Based Conference: Platforms built on top of learning management system (LMS) capabilities.
 Typically, these also strive to emulate all core elements of a face-to-face conference in a single platform, but most aren’t quite as robust (yet) as those in the Classic Conference category.